 This has to be one of my favorite ways to take action.
-When you sign up to become a PETA First Responder, you’ll receive a weekly text message asking you to “reply Y” on a current PETA campaign.
+When you sign up to join PETA’s text list, you’ll receive a weekly text message asking you to “reply Y” on a current PETA campaign.
 When you do, your reply sends an e-mail to a target asking him or her to do things like not host a circus, end the sale of fur, offer a vegan option at a restaurant chain, etc. It literally takes two seconds for you to take action for animals.
 (And sometimes you’ll get big news, like victories we’ve won for animals.)

 - Action Alerts

 We’ve written the text, checked the spelling and grammar, and arranged for the target’s e-mail account to receive the message.
 Now all you have to do is type in your name, click send, and BAM—action taken.
 Jump over to the Action Center and do a couple of them now.
 I’ll wait. …